Fafyfah/Fafyfah/README.md

 # Hi there, I'm Fah 👋
-💬 A recent graduate who are looking for a job as a data analyst.
+💬 A recent graduate who are looking for a position.

 ## 📁 Data Analyst Projects